 China: Hong Kong and Guangdong Province (PRC) Chinese media, newspapers, television, journalism, popular culture, Internet and telecommunications, theatre, anthropological knowledge, practice and performance

-Global interconnectivity, kinship/relatedness, anthropology of tourism, migration and diaspora, imaginaries of responsibility & mutual intelligibility, social identities, cultural constitution of the self, heritage, ethnographic theory and epistemology.
+Global interconnectivity, kinship/relatedness, anthropology of travel and tourism, migration and diaspora, imaginaries of responsibility & mutual intelligibility, social identities, cultural constitution of the self, heritage, ethnographic theory and epistemology.
 Portuguese and Jewish diasporas; post-colonial Lusophone world.

 India, especially Tamil Nadu and adivasi western India; caste and religion, dalit politics, vernacular Christianity, environmental history, common property resources, indigenous irrigation, participatory rural development, aid agencies, anthropology of development